- 17th century buildings

 Food and Drinks

-A continental breakfast is included in the price of the room, and is taken in the 17th century Dining Hall.
-The breakfast includes tea or coffee, a variety of sweet cakes and pastries, fruit and a selection of cereals.
-Breakfast is served between 8am and 9am everyday.
+A Cooked Breakfast is included in the price of the room, and is taken in the 17th century Dining Hall.
+The breakfast includes sausage, bacon, grilled tomato, hash brown, fried egg, baked beans, toast, coffee, tea and juice, along with a variety of sweet pastries and yoghurts.
+Breakfast is served between 8.00am and 9.00am everyday.

 Grounds and gardens